-There is no denying the fact that Asia is the hub for a lot of extremely yummylicious food and that is because there’s such a wide variety with each and every dish as rich and fragrant as the next.
-From the streets of Thailand to the bustle of Japan, here are some of the best stuff you have to try during your Asian food journey.
+There is no denying the fact that Asia is the hub for a lot of extremely yummylicious food.
+This is because there is such a wide variety with every dish as rich and fragrant as the next.
+From the streets of Thailand to the cities of Japan, here are some of the dishes you have to try during your Asian journey.

 Kathi rolls in India

 Kolkata (previously Calcutta) is a city that goes relatively untouched by tourists.
 It’s a shame in one way, considering just how vibrant and culturally rich it is.
-It’s in Kolkata you’ll find an abundance of art, whether it be through books (the annual Book Fair is a popular event for both locals and visitors), film, or the dances that you can witness almost every night.
+It’s in Kolkata you’ll find an abundance of art, whether it be through books, film or the street dances that you can witness almost every night.

 But the Bengali food is perhaps the most exciting part of it all.
 Consider trying the coveted kathi roll, as recommended by Audley Travel.
 The dish is as simple as roasted and skewered meat wrapped in a baked paratha – an Indian flatbread.
 It’s the extras you can have with it that truly make it special – the paneer, the chilli, the egg and/or the potatoes.
 It’s street food at its finest, and Kolkata does it best.

 Sure, sushi isn’t exactly hard to find across the world.
 More and more restaurants have popped up internationally, offering their versions of the raw fish dishes – but nowhere does it better than its birthplace.
 Tokyo is unbeaten in serving up the best of the lot, and each and every restaurant here in the Japan capital has their own unique way of dishing it up.